GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2025-06-12 12:33 UTC

+GuidedTrack is back up and seems to be working as expected.
+We'll be monitoring it closely for the next few hours.

 ## 🟡 2025-06-12 12:31 UTC

 We need to take GuidedTrack offline for maintenance.
 We don't expect the disruption to last more than a minute or two.